Hello! This is me when someone tells me we’re not having dinner tonight.

 For more information you can read 100 Things About Me.

-Also known as The Man, Neiltjie or Mr. Fix-It.
-He is my greatest fan and a very frank critic.
-A fussy eater at the best of times and a pain in the ass to cook for but he’s so worth it.
+This is my husband, Neil, also known as The Man, Neiltjie or Mr. Fix-It.
+He is a very frank critic with the fear that I’ll serve him the same dodgy experiment twice.
+A fussy eater at the best of times and a pain in the ass to cook for but he’s worth it.
 Ask him anything IT-related, and I mean anything (building computers, programming, Unix and other doodads), and he’ll have an answer.
 If not, he’ll find out one way or another.
 That is why he is the technical administrator of this site.
 He has no choice.

 Pluji was adopted from the SPCA in June 2003.
 She is fiercely loyal, learns quickly and is a tad on the pathetic and neurotic side.
 On your first visit to our home she won’t like you and when feeling confident and reassured will even growl or bark at you.
 After your eighth visit she might warm up to you and if you are lucky you will receive a lick and lots of affection.
 She’s a walking dustbin and will eat anything, including Shacia’s food.
 Her proudest achievement was when she was a puppy and got away with eating seven bowls of cat food before anyone noticed the cats weren’t that hungry after all.
 With a stomach ready to explode, she waddled, not walked.
 Every time Gabriel chases after her another hair turns grey.
 I guess it happens a lot.